Gov. Pritzker giving daily COVID-19 update

 Gov. Pritzker is expected to speak at 2:30 p.m.
 If you are having trouble watching the live stream on our mobile app, click here.

-ILLINOIS (WCIA) — There were 7,214 new confirmed and probable COVID-19 cases reported by the Illinois Department of Public Health (IDPH) on Monday, including 103 additional deaths.
+ILLINOIS (WCIA) — There were 7,359 new confirmed and probable COVID-19 cases reported Tuesday by the Illinois Department of Public Health (IDPH), including 117 additional deaths.

-IDPH also stated, “Within the past 24 hours, laboratories have reported 92,256 specimens for a total 11,869,088.
-The preliminary seven-day statewide positivity for cases as a percent of total test from December 7 – December 13, 2020 is 8.7%.”
-Additionally, they reported a preliminary seven-day statewide test positivity rate of 10.3% for the December 7-13 time period.
+Public health officials also stated, “Within the past 24 hours, laboratories have reported 92,922 specimens for a total 11,962,010.
+The preliminary seven-day statewide positivity for cases as a percent of total test from December 8 – December 14, 2020 is 8.6%.”
+They also reported a preliminary seven-day statewide test positivity rate of 10.3% for the December 8-14 time period.

-As of Sunday night, there were 4,951 people in Illinois hospitalized with COVID-19.
-Of those patients, 1,070 were in the ICU and 621 were on ventilators.
+As of Monday night, there were 4,965 people hospitalized with COVID-19 across the state.
+Of those patients, 1,057 were in the ICU and 598 were on ventilators.